blog-banner-image

 The term “detective” may summon images of the fast-moving, smartly dressed characters of James “Sonny” Crockett (Don Johnson) and Ricardo “Rico” Thomas (Philip Michael Thomas) from Miami Vice or the supernaturally adept Jessica Jones (Krysten Ritter) from the eponymous TV show.

 Real detective work is far removed from the glamorous media portrayals, requiring incredible patience, investigative rigor, and ironclad ethics.
-In addition to being exposed to potentially dangerous individuals and situations, the process of solving cases can take months or even years, much of it spent poring over documents, photographs, and files.
-Despite the challenges, however, becoming a detective can be rewarding, providing the deep personal satisfaction that comes from solving crimes and bringing resolution to victims.
+In addition to being exposed to potentially dangerous individuals and situations, solving cases can take months or even years, much of it spent poring over documents, photographs, and files.
+Despite the challenges, however, becoming a detective can be rewarding, providing the deep personal satisfaction of solving crimes and bringing resolution to victims.

 On the job, they may conduct interviews with witnesses or suspects; examine records; collect and carefully document evidence; prepare reports; observe the activity of subjects; secure scenes of crimes; get arrest warrants; participate in the apprehension of criminals; and serve as expert witnesses in court.